TiTrias/bless/readme.md

 - Implement the Admin role to manage all groups and add new ones.
 - Currently the system supports a single group to get the system shipped faster to the NGO, but with the help of the admin role and new screens this behavior can be implemented.

-Bless system was created as part of [TiTrias's 2023 NGO initiative](https://titrias.com/free-ngo-websites-in-2023/) For system description and how to  [Bless: Open-source Map-powered Simple Homeless Management Information System (HMIS)](https://titrias.com/bless-open-source-map-powered-simple-homeless-management-information-system-hmis/)